Yale-LILY/Ascle/wrapper_functions/documentation.md

 **Parameters**:
 * `text`: input text in string
 * `model_name`: bert model name in string
+* `target_language`: target language name from the supported language list
+* returns a string, which is the translated version of the text]

+`get_mT5_translation(text, target_language)`: translate the input text into the target language using fine-tuned multilingual T5 models.

+**Parameters**:
+* `text`: input text in string (English)
-* `target_language`: target language name from the supported langauge list
+* `target_language`: target language name from the supported language list
-* returns a string, which is the translated version of text]
+* returns a string, which is the translated version of the text]

 `get_bert_embeddings(pretrained_model, texts)`: encode the input text with pretrained bert model